Two painted lady butterflies drinking from a flower

 The endangered species lives in the rainforests of northern Papua New Guinea and plays an important role in the ecosystem.

-Its large size means it is able to pollinate bigger plants that other insects cannot manage.
+Its large size means it’s able to pollinate bigger plants that other insects cannot manage.
 Sadly, its habitat is being rapidly cut down to make way for palm oil plantations.

-The females are dark brown with cream patches and yellow abdomens, and the males are bright green.
+The females are dark brown with cream patches and yellow abdomens.
+Males are bright green.

-Huertas says, 'The largest recorded specimen, which has a wingspan of 27.3 centimetres, is in the Museum's Lepidoptera collections.
+“The largest recorded specimen, which has a wingspan of 27.3 centimetres, is in the Lepidoptera collections we care for,” says Blanca.

-The relay team of the butterfly world, the painted lady species completes an impressive 9,000 mile journey from tropical Africa to the Arctic Circle.
+The relay team of the butterfly world is the painted lady species.
+These incredible insects complete an impressive 9,000 mile (14,480 kilometre) journey from tropical Africa to the Arctic Circle.

-One butterfly alone could not manage the journey, so it is completed in stages, with up to six successive generations spending their lives flying north.
+One butterfly alone couldn’t manage the journey, so it’s completed in stages.
+Up to six successive generations spend their lives flying north.

-The painted lady recently took the crown for the longest journey from the monarch butterfly, which migrates annually from Canada to Mexico and California.
+The painted lady recently took the crown for the longest journey from the monarch butterfly, Danaus plexippus, which migrates annually from Canada to Mexico and California.

 Painted ladies are some of the most widespread butterflies in the world, found across every continent except Antarctica and Australia.

-Huertas says, 'The painted lady's ability to adapt to a wide range of environments means it is able to thrive and reproduce successfully.
-It is one of the most interesting butterflies in the world - and beautiful, too.'
+“The painted lady’s ability to adapt to a wide range of environments means it’s able to thrive and reproduce successfully.
+It’s one of the most interesting butterflies in the world – and beautiful, too,” says Blanca.

 A proboscis is the elongated mouth part that butterflies use to feed on nectar hidden inside flowers.

-The Morgan's sphinx has a proboscis that measures a foot in length.
-It is the only pollinator of the Madagascar orchid, an unusual flower in which the nectar is kept at the bottom of a long spur.
+The Morgan’s sphinx has a proboscis that measures a foot – roughly 30 centimetres – in length.
+It’s the only pollinator of the Madagascar orchid, an unusual flower in which the nectar is kept at the bottom of a long spur.

 Charles Darwin predicted the existence of this creature before it was even discovered, after he studied the species of orchid it feeds on.